About the Book

 Part IV delivers the core content, where faculty and students will spend most of their time during the course.
 Core themes include: “The Injured Brain” (as encountered through chapters on Brain Death, Brain Injury, and Pain and Distress); “The Thinking and Feeling Brain” (addressed through chapters on Memory, Emotions, Lie Detection, and Judging); and “The Developing and Addicted Brain” (explored through chapters on Adolescent Brains, Addicted Brains, and Mental Health).

 Part V explores topics at the forefront of neurolaw’s future, such as challenges for the legal system raised by technologies that can enhance cognitive function, enable artificial intelligence, and provide brain-machine interfaces for the healthy and disabled alike.

 In addition to those printed chapters, a series of electronic-only chapters will be made available on topics such as: Neuroethics, International Neurolaw, Neuroprediction; Psychopathy; Coercion and Drugs; Behavioral Genetics; and Neuroeconomics.
 Smaller modules are also being developed to cover: The Death Penalty; The Insanity Defense; and Impulsive and Risky Decision-Making.

-The anticipated release date for the book is late 2013, but in advance of publication the book is available in draft manuscript form to professors who are considering it for classroom adoption.
 A Teacher’s Manual will provide chapter-by-chapter guidance – based on accumulated experience through six offerings of the course – on how to teach the materials.